COAL MINING IN SASKATCHEWAN

 Coal is mined in the southern part of our province.
 Most of the electricity for the province comes from coal-fired power stations.

-There are three active coal mines in Saskatchewan.
+There are five coal mines in Saskatchewan.

 The coal mines are open pit mines.